vlime/vlime/README.md

     sbcl --load <vlime repo>/lisp/start-vlime.lisp

 Use Vim to start editing a Lisp source file.
-These keys are mapped:
+These keys are mapped in normal mode:

 Connection management: